LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ```

 * For the FASTLANE_KEY value, copy the entire contents from  "-----BEGIN PRIVATE KEY-----" through "-----END PRIVATE KEY-----"
-* For MATCH_PASSWORD value - make up a password for this, no need to save it
+* For MATCH_PASSWORD value - make up a password for this and save it for later use
+    * The MATCH_PASSWORD must be the same for every repository for which you use this same method (more are coming, but are not ready yet)

 Once all six secrets have been added to your LoopWorkspace, you are done with Settings.
 Your screen should look similar to the graphic below.